wladpaiva/aibitat/README.md

 ### `.use(plugin)`

 Plugins are used to extend the functionality of AIbitat.
 They can be used to add new features or to integrate with other services.
-You can create your own plugins by implementing the `AIbitatPlugin` interface.
+You can create your own plugin by implementing the `AIbitatPlugin` interface.

 To use a plugin, call the `use` method: